10 UK street photographers you need to know about

 As you’ll see from visiting John’s Instagram page above, he has taken street photographs around the world.
 But Newcastle will always be his home.

-When you scroll through Callum Cole’s Instagram, you struggle to comprehend that he’s only 16 years old.
-His photographs demonstrate a maturity beyond his tender years, showcasing everything from the eerie to the serene.
+When you scroll through Callum Cole’s Instagram, you struggle to comprehend that he’s only in his early 20s and has been part of the UK street photography fabric for years.
+In the world of street photographers, his photographs demonstrate a maturity beyond his years, showcasing everything from the eerie to the serene.

-The above shot of a tram gliding through an empty Manchester city centre during a foggy morning is a perfect combination of the two.
-Callum is clearly proud of his Mancunian roots and his pictures tell a thousand stories of the city.
+The above shot of a tram gliding through an empty Manchester city centre during a foggy morning perfectly combines the two.
+Callum is proud of his Mancunian roots; his pictures tell a thousand stories of the city.
 But he’s also taken stunning photographs of London, New York and beyond.

 If his works to date are anything to go by, Callum has a promising future in photography ahead of him.